-At first blush the California Climate Corporate Accountability Act requires only a small number of the nation’s biggest corporations generating more than $1 Billion in annual revenue to report their greenhouse gas emissions, but a thoughtful consideration makes clear that if enacted SB 260 will require carbon reporting by thousands if not tens of thousands of businesses that are indirect sources or otherwise in the “supply chain” for those largest companies.
+At first blush, the California Climate Corporate Accountability Act requires only a small number of the biggest corporations in California generating more than $1 Billion in annual revenue to report their greenhouse gas emissions, but a thoughtful consideration makes clear that if enacted SB 260 will require carbon reporting by thousands if not tens of thousands of businesses across the country that are indirect sources or otherwise in the “supply chain” for those largest California companies.

 This is much more than only applying to Amazon and Walmart, .. and their supply chains.
-Carbon reporting will be required by organizations, people, activities, information and resources involved in supplying a product or service in California.
+Carbon reporting will be required by organizations, people, activities, information and resources involved in supplying a product or service in California (e.g., does this apply to a company that advertises on California based Google?).

 There has been a lot of talk in recent months about supply chain including that during the pandemic supply chain delays and shortages are real.
 The ‘just in time’ delivery supply chain mantras of the 1980s promising lower costs through no inventory and efficient logistics seem a distant memory.

-Pendent to those Scope 3 downstream businesses, many more will be impacted by this California law and other coming ESG regulation, enabling a large number of businesses to do their part to repair the world while taking advantage of ESG opportunities.
+Pendant to those Scope 3 downstream businesses, many more will be impacted by this California law and other coming ESG regulations, enabling a large number of businesses to do their part to repair the world while taking advantage of ESG opportunities.

 Increasing numbers of businesses are today wary of solar panels, requiring supply chain contracts to comply with the new Uyghur Forced Labor Prevention Act by including express language overcoming the presumption under the (still being phased in) law that all “products produced in the Xinjiang region [where more than 80% of the world’s solar panels are sourced] are barred from importation into the United States” and concerned about the S (social) in ESG where China’s repression of the Uyghur minority is such that it amounts to genocide according to the U.S. government and The Group of Seven.

-Whether or not the California bill becomes law and whatever the form of other ESG laws expected in 2022, modern society has come to expect that the correct role of companies is not the 1980s Milton Friedman only creating stockholder value, but to take responsibility to work toward achieving a more perfect world, from the natural environment to inequality.
+Whether or not (.. okay, when) the California bill becomes law and whatever the form of other ESG laws expected in 2022 and beyond, modern society has come to expect that the correct role of companies is not the 1980s Milton Friedman only creating stockholder value, but to take responsibility to work toward achieving a more perfect world, from the natural environment to inequality.

 Rabbi Tarfon’s admonition in the first century CE has as much application for individuals and businesses today as it did then, “It is not your responsibility to finish the work [of perfecting the world], but you are not free to desist from it either.”